-Lemma 16.
-Given any port numbering $V_p(v)$ , the probability that $V_R(v)$ is bad is at most $4\Delta\alpha$ .
+LEMMA 4.3.
+The probability that V(v) is bad is at most $4\Delta \alpha$.

-Proof.
-There are $\Delta$ edges incident to v; let us focus on one of them, say $e = \{v, u\}$ .
-What is the probability that e has an atypical label?
+PROOF.
+There are Δ edges incident to v; let us focus on one of them, say $e = \{v, u\}$.
+We next analyze the probability that e has an atypical label.

-We first fix the random bits in $U_R(u)$ .
-Then we see which labels are atypical for e w.r.t. $U_R(u)$ .
-Now consider each possible label x; if x is atypical, then the probability that A outputs x for e given $U_R(u)$ is less than $\alpha$ .
-Summing over all possible atypical labels (at most 4) and all possible choices of $U_R(u)$ , the probability that the output of A for e is atypical is at most $4\alpha$ .
+We first fix U(u).
+Then we see which labels are atypical for e w.r.t.
+U(u).
+Now consider each possible label x; if x is atypical, then the probability that A outputs x for e given U(u) is less than α .
+Summing over all possible atypical labels (at most 4) and all possible choices of U(u), the probability that the output of A for e is atypical is at most 4α .